analogpotato/EasyAppInstall/README.md

 # EasyAppInstall

-This repo will use either chocolatey or brew to install a series of favorite apps from a package manager
+I created this repo in order to make it easier to This repo will use either chocolatey or brew to install a series of favorite apps from a package manager

 This command should run the powershell: